cryptolok/EPMG/README.md

 At the current date, password is the most common form of authentication, even if some services support multiple authentication types, passwords are still remaining universal.

-The code is written in Python 2.7 and even smaller than this README, which makes it executable on almost any device.
+The code is written in Python (2 and 3 compatible) and even smaller than this README, which makes it executable on almost any device.

 [PBKDF](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf) itself is very difficult to bruteforce and practically impossible to make a dictionary/table.
 I maid it even more secure that your disk encryption and the password managers all together.